oliverservin/hey-world/drafts/alpha.md

 }
 ```

-I also needed an action so the user can cancel the link edit if they prefer.
+I also needed an action to allow the user to cancel the link edit if they choose.

 ```php
 // resources/views/pages/bio-links.blade.php